 R)Railroad, Record, Remembrance, Reward, Rights, Risk, Runaway

-S)Sacrifice, Scared, Secluded, Secret, Secretive, Separation, Signal, Silence, Slave catcher, Slavery, Sneak, Sold, Souls, Southern states, Stations, Stops, Striving, Successful, Support, Suspect, Suspicion
+S)Sacrifice, Scared, Secluded, Secret, Secretive, Separation, Setbacks, Signal, Silence, Slave catcher, Slavery, Sneak, Sold, Souls, Southern states, Stations, Stops, Striving, Successful, Support, Survival, Suspect, Suspicion

 T)Terrifying, Threaten, Trail, Travel, Trek, Trial, Trouble, Tunnel